techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 All Call queues that directly answer calls must have an associated resource account.
 All resource accounts must be assigned a [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md).
 If you wish, you can assign several resource accounts to a Call queue.

 Nested Auto attendants and Call queues that receive calls from an auto attendant or call queue that has already answered the call don't require a resource account.
+For more information, see [Nested Auto attendants and Call queues](./plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues)

 For details on how to create resource accounts and ready them for use with auto attendants or call queues, see [Manage Teams resource accounts](manage-resource-accounts.md).